-Unsportsmanlike behavior towards other athletes and disrespectful use of the FOP during the pre-competition practice and warm-up will be considered a violation of the WSK Competition Rules.
+Unsportsmanlike behavior towards other athletes and disrespectful use of the FOP during the pre-competition practice and warm-up practice will be considered a violation of the WSK Competition Rules.

-The Course Manager will conduct all practice sessions and warm-ups.
-In case practice or warm-up rules are being violated by an athlete, the Technical Delegate may intervene and address this breach of the Competition Rules.
+The Course Manager will conduct all warm-ups.
+In case warm-up rules are being violated by an athlete, the Technical Delegate may intervene and address this breach of the Competition Rules.
 If a practice or warm-up session is deemed dangerous or unfair by the Course Manager, a specific run order will be implemented.
-The causes of this include athletes dropping in on one another, not respecting each other's lines, or not sharing the session time equally with all other participants.
-This is entirely at the Course Manager's discretion.
+The causes of this include riders dropping in on one another, not respecting each other's lines, or not sharing the session time equally with all other participants.
+This is entirely at the Course Manager's discretion, and any further violations will result in disqualification.